 Texas Division of Emergency Management, Texas A&M University System (TDEM): TDEM has communicated with Private Sector Partners (HEB and Walmart) to obtain their response posture.
 This included a survey of the retail environment to obtain awareness for open and closed locations in the affected area.
-TDEM has worked with Texas Food and Fuel Association to obtain fuel in theater status in affected area.
+TDEM has worked with the Texas Food and Fuel Association to secure fuel in affected areas.
+TDEM continues working with Mass Care and HEB to aid them in maximizing their planned donations for the affected area and coordinating with Walmart regarding 4 associates that have been affected by the wildfire in Fritch.
+Worked with Walgreens to get them evacuation information on the Smokehouse Creek Fire.
+Connected United Supermarkets with American Red Cross to support donations.